goatcorp/faq/yubikey.md

 Paste or type in your `Authentication Key` from MogStation into the field that pops up, then press `Enter`.

 - Optionally, also toggle the `Require Touch?` checkbox if you'd like to have to touch your YubiKey before being logged in.
+- You also will have needed to have logged in using XIVLauncher at least once before.
+This will create a credential on your YubiKey using your `currently selected account` in XIVLauncher

 ![Setup YubiKey Prompt](images/2fa_otp_setup.png)